theimowski/master-thesis/docs/section-application.md

 Data Access Layer implementation is easily achievable in F#.
 As far as the persistence mechanism remains the same, details of the implementation do not differ drastically comparing to the OOP or imperative world.
 Type Providers in F#, together with its type-safe nature allow for convenient data access logic.
-In conjunction with Intellisense feature of Integrated Development Environment (IDE) and Language Integrated Query, writing Data Access code in F# is highly productive and little error-prone.
+In conjunction with Intellisense feature of Integrated Development Environment (IDE) and LINQ, writing Data Access code in F# is highly productive and little error-prone.

 ### Create, Update and Delete operations